willcommit/setup_angular_web_app_project/setup_angular_web_app_project.md

 ## Develop a roadmap and scope
 In the team establish and write down the **requirement specification** and discuss how you with the least amount of overhead can deliver most amount of your apps functionality (Pareto Principle).
-Discuss who is the user of your app and their needs of UX, security and such.
+Discuss who is the user of your app and their needs of UX and security.
 Make a list of functionality that is "must haves" (ToDo board) and what should be on the "whish list" (Backlog board).

 ## Sketch the high level architecture